 All of my work, through Conscious Contracts®, collaborative facilitation, and mediation, is focused on how we can best create harmony through healthy systems and healthy people.
 I have learned over time that I am most effective when I work for the good of the whole.
 Some refer to this as serving as a neutral, but I like the term poly-partial.
 A neutral is not invested in anyone, a poly-partial is working for everyone.

-I grew up in Des Moines.
-After graduating from Roosevelt, I headed south to Vanderbilt University in Nashville for my undergrad in communication.
-It was a wonderful four years that made me realize that I am a Midwesterner at heart, so I returned home and worked for the family business for a few years before law school at Drake.
+I am an Iowa girl.
+I grew up in Des Moines and graduated from Roosevelt before heading to Tennessee for college.
+My 4 years at Vanderbilt University gave me a bachelor’s in communication and taught me that I am truly a Midwesterner at heart, so I came back to Des Moines to work for the family business for a few years before going to law school at Drake.

 I have two amazing daughters, also Roosevelt grads (go Riders!) and 2 goofy cats.
 The arts have always been a big part of my life.
 I love the theater, I play the harp and I have been singing in church choirs since I was a kid.
 I think I have always been drawn to the arts because that is how we tell our deepest stories.
 It is said that what is most personal is also most universal.
 Our stories are what bring us together, the shimmery thread woven through our human tapestry.
 Our stories connect us and these days we desperately need more connection.

 A peaceful solution is possible.